 Email marketing isn’t as easy as people sometimes think it is: there are many costly mistakes that can be made as you try to get things working properly.

-Test different CTAs to figure out which type is most effective for your audience.
+Test different CTA (call to action) buttons to figure out which type is most effective for your audience.

 This is one of the biggest mistakes you can make.
 Sending emails regularly isn’t usually a problem, but don’t send them too often.
 This is the most common reason for unsubscribing from email lists.
 It can also get you marked as spam in major email clients like Yahoo and GMail.